 She started her public service to Girl Scouts, where she worked in the outdoor program department before working as Legislative Intern for the Girl Scouts of the USA in D.C. after graduating from college.
 She is a lifetime Girl Scout and has been active with the organization as a member, employee, or volunteer since the age of five.

-Walters is also a member of the Summit County Catholic Commission, serves on the advisory group for the United Way’s Financial Empowerment Centers, and is a Political Partner with the Truman National Security Project.
+Chairwoman Walters is also a member of the Summit County Catholic Commission, serves on the advisory group for the United Way’s Financial Empowerment Centers, and is a Political Partner with the Truman National Security Project.
 Outside of the elected office, she served as the Director of Community Outreach at the International Institute of Akron, Ohio’s largest Refugee Resettlement agency where she led fundraising and communication efforts, including an aggressive local and national media outreach program in response to changing federal rules.
 She still continues her work in philanthropy with the Morino Institute in Rocky River.

-Liz is a graduate of Cuyahoga Falls High School and earned a B.A. in History from Saint Vincent College in Latrobe, Pennsylvania, and her Masters in Public Administration from Cleveland State University.
+Chairwoman Walters is a graduate of Cuyahoga Falls High School and earned a B.A. in History from Saint Vincent College in Latrobe, Pennsylvania, and her Masters in Public Administration from Cleveland State University.
 She resides in Highland Square with her dog, Beatrice.